psycopg/psycopg/docs/basic/concepts.rst

   - What adapters do

-  - How transactions might be managed
+  - How transactions might be managed in your Psycopg applications

   - Why context managers help with transaction management